ioBroker/ioBroker.docs/docs/en/admin/instances.md

 If instances that have just been created are not visible, clicking this icon will help bring the status of the page up to date.

 ### 2 - Switch on administrator mode
-When you select this icon, additional columns for configuring the instances are displayed (toggle function).
+When you select this icon, additional columns for the configuration of the instances are displayed (toggle function).
 Information on this in the section on page content.

 ### 3 - Show only instances of the selected host
 ![The available hosts](../../de/admin/media/ADMIN_Instanzen_hosts.png)